WebFuzzing/EMB/joss/paper.md

 Note that here the drivers will be built as well besides the SUTs, and the SUT themselves will also have an instrumented version (for white-box testing heuristics) for _EvoMaster_ (this is for JavaScript and .Net, whereas instrumentation for JVM is done at runtime, via an attached JavaAgent).

-In the built `dist` folder, the files will be organized as follows:

-* For JVM: `<name>-sut.jar` will be the non-instrumented SUTs, whereas their executable drivers will be called `<name>-evomaster-runner.jar`.
-  Instrumentation can be done at runtime by attaching the `evomaster-agent.jar` JavaAgent.
-If you are running experiments with EvoMaster, this will be automatically attached when running experiments with `exp.py` (available in the EvoMaster's repository).
-Or it can be attached manually with JVM option `-Devomaster.instrumentation.jar.path=evomaster-agent.jar` when starting the driver.
-* For NodeJS: under the folder `<name>` (for each NodeJS SUT), the SUT is available under `src`, whereas the instrumented version is under `build`.
-* For .Net: currently only the instrumented version is available (WORK IN PROGRESS)

-For running experiments with EvoMaster, you can also "start" each driver directly from an IDE (e.g., IntelliJ).
+For running experiments with _EvoMaster_, you can also "start" each driver directly from an IDE (e.g., IntelliJ).
-Each of these drivers has a "main" method that is running a REST API (binding on default port 40100), where each operation (like start/stop/reset the SUT) can be called via an HTTP message by EvoMaster.
+Each of these drivers has a "main" method that is running a REST API (binding on default port 40100), where each operation (like start/stop/reset the SUT) can be called via an HTTP message by _EvoMaster_.
 For JavaScript, you need to use the files `em-main.js`.